lmweber/lmweber.github.io/pages/research.md

 ### Benchmarking

 Methodological work requires rigorous and systematic benchmarking of new methods against existing methods and baselines.
-This is a crucial aspect of method development, since this provides information to users about which methods will be most appropriate for their analyses.
-Together with several groups interested in benchmarking, I led a project to summarize our views and guidance on how best to perform different types of benchmarking studies, which we summarized in the form of a review paper ([Weber et al. 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1738-8)).
+This is a crucial aspect of method development, since it provides information to users about which methods will be most appropriate for their analyses.
+Together with several research groups interested in benchmarking, I led a project to summarize our views and guidance on how best to perform different types of benchmarking studies, which we summarized in the form of a review ([Weber et al. 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1738-8)).
 I have also performed several systematic benchmarks during my computational projects ([Weber and Robinson 2016](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23030), [Weber et al. 2019](https://www.nature.com/articles/s42003-019-0415-5), and [Weber et al. 2021](https://www.biorxiv.org/content/10.1101/2020.11.06.371963v3)).

 ---